19

 Yellow tang (Zebrasoma flavescens) aquarium

-Make sure the tank is fully cycled, as although yellow tangs can be relatively hardy, they really don’t respond well to fluctuating water values.
+Make sure the tank is fully cycled.
+Although yellow tangs can be relatively hardy, they really don’t respond well to fluctuating water values.
 Water surface agitation is also important: hobbyists report their yellow tangs struggling or even dying due to lack of oxygen without good water flow.

 Yellow tang (Zebrasoma flavescens) compatibility

-The yellow tang is not considered the absolute most peaceful species in the aquarium hobby.
+The yellow tang is not considered the most peaceful species in the aquarium hobby.
 It tends to squabble with other fish, although this should usually not be anything too serious.
-What is important to keep in mind is that they don’t always respond too well to the presence of other tangs and surgeonfish.
+The most important thing to keep in mind is that they don’t always respond too well to the presence of other tangs and surgeonfish.

 Yellow tang (Zebrasoma flavescens)